 THE ACHI ASSOCIATION

 is a private, non-profit organisation based in Switzerland.
-It was founded in 1999 by people dedicated to the preservation of Buddhist heritage and scholars specialising in the early Art and Architecture of the Himalayas.
+It was founded by people dedicated to the preservation of Buddhist heritage and scholars specialising in the early Art and Architecture of the Himalayas.
 Its purpose is to contribute to the safeguard of the outstanding but endangered cultural heritage in the Himalayas.

 Currently the association concentrates its efforts on a number of early temples in the Tibetan Buddhist area of Ladakh, Northwest India, which are not protected otherwise.
 An interdisciplinary team of specialists from Europe and India, partly linked to academic programs at different universities, combines in-depth research with hands-on preservation.
 The typical earthen architecture with its flat roofs and the splendid interiors, in particular the wall paintings executed on clay plaster, pose particular conservation problems.
 They are the focus of Achi Association´s conservation efforts.